After Underage Sex Comments, Milo Yiannopoulos Loses CPAC Invite, Book Deal

 "Milo is one of God's children as well.
 We don't wish him any harm," Schlapp told Fox.

-Yiannopoulos's book Dangerous was originally scheduled to be released in March but was pushed back to June, the Associated Press reports.
+Yiannopoulos's book Dangerous was originally scheduled to be released in March but was pushed back to June, The Associated Press reports.
 Some 100 Simon & Schuster authors had objected to the book deal.

 On Monday, Simon & Schuster announced that it's canceling the publication of the book, issuing the following statement to its staff obtained by NPR:

-"After careful consideration, Simon & Schuster and its Threshold Editions imprint have cancelled publication of Dangerous by Milo Yiannopoulos."
+"After careful consideration, Simon & Schuster and its Threshold Editions imprint have canceled publication of Dangerous by Milo Yiannopoulos."

 Yiannopoulos confirmed the cancellation on his Facebook page.